pdxruby/pdxruby.github.io/CONDUCT.md

 ## 6. If You Witness or Are Subject to Unacceptable Behavior

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-Lauren Voswinkel: lvoswink@gmail.com / (862) 268-5503

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.